-Each morning, after breakfast, you’ll meet with members of our faculty in sessions of three hours, going in-depth into the topics which matter most to you, including:
+Each morning, you’ll meet with your mentor and the other two writers in your small group, in sessions of three hours, going in-depth into the topics which matter most to you, including:

 *Please note: in order to have the presenter of your choice as your mentor, it’s imperative to book early, as places in the mentoring groups will be allocated on a strictly first-come, first-served basis.